wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

 6. You will flood the system with queries and see what happens for `asa.sql.workload01` and `asa.sql.workload02`.
 To do this, we'll run a Azure Synapse Pipeline which triggers queries.

-Select the `Orchestrate` Tab. **Run** the **Exercise 7 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+7. Select the `Orchestrate` Tab.
+8. **Run** the **Exercise 7 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
 You can run the pipeline with the Debug option if you have an instance of the Integration Runtime running.
-Otherwise, select **Add trigger**, then **Trigger now**.
+9. Select **Add trigger**, then **Trigger now**.
 In the dialog that appears, select **OK**.

     ![The add trigger and trigger now menu items are highlighted.](media/trigger-data-analyst-and-ceo-queries-pipeline.png "Add trigger")

-7. Let's see what happened to all the queries we just triggered as they flood the system.
+10. Let's see what happened to all the queries we just triggered as they flood the system.
 In the query window, replace the script with the following:

     ```sql
     SELECT s.login_name, r.[Status], r.Importance, submit_time, start_time ,s.session_id FROM sys.dm_pdw_exec_sessions s
     JOIN sys.dm_pdw_exec_requests r ON s.session_id = r.session_id
     WHERE s.login_name IN ('asa.sql.workload01','asa.sql.workload02') and Importance
-    is not NULL AND r.[status] in ('Running','Suspended') and submit_time>dateadd(minute,-2,getdate())
+    is not NULL AND r.[status] in ('Running','Suspended') and submit_time>dateadd(minute,-4,getdate())
     ORDER BY submit_time ,status
     ```

-8. Select **Run** from the toolbar menu to execute the SQL command.
+11. Select **Run** from the toolbar menu to execute the SQL command.
 You should see an output similar to the following:

     ![SQL query results.](media/sql-query-2-results.png "SQL script")

-9. We will give our `asa.sql.workload01` user queries priority by implementing the **Workload Importance** feature.
+12. We will give our `asa.sql.workload01` user queries priority by implementing the **Workload Importance** feature.
 In the query window, replace the script with the following:

     ```sql
     IF EXISTS (SELECT * FROM sys.workload_management_workload_classifiers WHERE name = 'CEO')